 Key Differences Between Excel and Google Sheets

 - If we talk about price, the Google sheet is free.
-You can use whenever you want and wherever you want.
+You can use it whenever you want and wherever you want.
 If you want to jump in for a business subscription, you need to pay $5 per month.
 And if you pay for the year, Google will give you discounts as well.
 On the other hand, Microsoft Office isn’t free.
 And you need to pay to use Microsoft Excel.
 Microsoft’s new Office 365 costs you (only the online version) $8.25 per month for a single user.
 So, in the case of pricing, Google sheets are a much better alternative than Microsoft Excel.

 - Another advantage of Google sheets is the ease of collaboration.
-Suppose, you’re working on a Google sheet.
+Suppose you’re working on a Google sheet.
 And you feel that you need the help of your team in creating something worthwhile.
 So, you can ask your team to join in and share their inputs.
-It means on a Google sheet, multiple people can work simultaneously.
+It means on a Google sheet; multiple people can work simultaneously.
 As a result, collaboration becomes easier.
 Microsoft Excel, on the other hand, allows you to track changes in excel, but Google sheets let you edit the sheet simultaneously.